iyappan24/Algorithms/README.md

 # Algorithms
-Repository where there will be solutions to different Algorithmic Problems or basic frameworks in Python and JS
+Repository where there will be solutions to different Algorithmic Problems or basic frameworks in Python , JS and go